nestorSag/mlops-lite/README.md

 # Setting up an MLFlow server (optional)

-You can go ahead and set up an MLFlow server you don't have one already, using `make mlflow-server`.
+You can go ahead and set up an MLFlow server if you don't have one already, using `make mlflow-server`.
 It is spun up on AWS with an architecture as in the following diagram:

 ![MLFLow server architecture diagram](./other/images/mlflow-server.png "MLFlow server architecture")

-Note AWS now offers a fully managed MLFlow server, but the one provided by this project is thought for low-cost operations.
+Note it uses billable services.
+Note also that AWS now offers a fully managed MLFlow server, but the one provided by this project is thought for low-cost operations.
 Adapt the Terraform project to your use case, and use the [AWS calculator](https://calculator.aws/#/) for cost estimates.